Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ## Prerequisites

-As well as the prerequisites mentioned on the [main README](/README.md#prerequisites) please also follow the steps below.
+As well as the prerequisites mentioned on the [main README](/README.md#prerequisites) we also recommend that you are proficient in AWS and Kubernetes.

-TODO: Hosted zone and ACM Certificate
+## Setup An EKS Cluster

 Follow the [AWS EKS Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to create a cluster and prepare your local machine to connect to the cluster.
-Use the "Cluster with Linux-only workloads" option and specify a `--node-type` of at least m4.xlarge.
+Use the "Managed nodes - Linux" option and specify a `--node-type` of at least m5.xlarge.

 As we'll be using Helm to deploy the ACS chart follow the [Using Helm with EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html) instructions to setup helm on your local machine.